guptaricky/guptaricky/README.md

 # 💫 About Me:
-I am currently working at Persistent Systems as a Senior Engineering lead.<br>My primary skill sets are Javascript, Node.js, React, Next.js, Express, MongoDb, MySql, Php.<br>Recently started learning Python and Gen AI.
+I am currently working at Persistent Systems as a Senior Engineering lead.<br>Software Engineer with 8 years of experience in web development, specializing in ReactJS, NodeJS, and PHP. <br>Skilled in developing solutions for supply chain management, e-commerce platforms, and collaborative software.
+Successfully implemented Healthcare Information Systems (HIS) and Student Information Systems (SIS), improving operational workflows and data management<br>Recently started learning Python and Gen AI.

 ## 🌐 Socials: